Google Cloud Platform Free Tier

 There are several tools you can use to estimate the cost of using Google Cloud Platform.

-Pricing calculator—After you have an idea of which Cloud Platform products you'd use in your applications, you can use the pricing calculator to estimate your monthly charges if you switch to a paid account.
+Pricing calculator—After you have an idea of which GCP products you'd use in your applications, you can use the pricing calculator to estimate your monthly charges if you switch to a paid account.

-Product Pricing—This page contains full details about the cost of using Cloud Platform products.
+Product Pricing—This page contains full details about the cost of using GCP products.

-Cost-comparison calculator—If you're considering moving from Amazon Web Services to Cloud Platform, you can use this calculator to estimate your potential savings.
+Cost-comparison calculator—If you're considering moving from Amazon Web Services to GCP, you can use this calculator to estimate your potential savings.